Lassie

-Russian Blue – Everything you need to know about the cat breed
+Russian Blue: Everything you need to know about this cat breed

 Weight: Males 3–5 kg, females 2–3.5 kg